79th Reserve Division (German Empire): Order of battle on February 23, 1918

 The most significant wartime structural change in the divisions of this wave was the reduction from two field artillery regiments to one.
-Over the course of the war, other changes took place, including the formation of artillery and signals commands and the enlargement of combat engineer support to a full pioneer battalion.
+Over the war, other changes took place, including the formation of artillery and signals commands and the enlargement of combat engineer support to a full pioneer battalion.
 The order of battle on February 23, 1918, was as follows: